 May all students apply for financial assistance?

-Eligible students in Kindergarten through Eighth Grade may apply.
+Eligible students in Pre-K 3&4 Flexible Full Day Program through Eighth Grade may apply.

 What is Chesapeake’s philosophy regarding financial assistance?

 Since the re-establishment of Chesapeake Academy in 1965, the true cost to educate each student has been more than the tuition charged.
-Therefore, in reality, every student receives assistance each year.
-In 2016-2017, the difference is $3,640 more than the tuition charged.
-This difference is made up each year through our Endowment and Annual Fund.
-Every family is asked to participate in the Annual Fund at a level which is comfortable for them, and gifts will range from $1 to $10,000.
+Therefore, in reality, every student receives assistance.
+This difference is made up each year through our Endowment and Bell Tower Annual Giving Fund.
+Every family is asked to participate in the Bell Tower Annual Giving Fund at a level which is comfortable for them, and gifts will range from $1 to $10,000.
 Participation from parents, alumni, grandparents, parents of alumni, trustees, faculty, and community friends makes it possible for us to reach our ambitious, but attainable goals each year.
 Additionally, families are invited to consider investing a larger portion of the full tuition as each child moves towards Eighth Grade by becoming life-time stewards of the Chesapeake Academy experience, just as those before you made a Chesapeake Academy education possible for your child today.

 Are decisions regarding admission and financial assistance related?